forestgrape/coronavirus/coronavirus.md

 #### Metabolism Phase 1: Preparation
 [in work]<br>
 The goal of the first phase in the metabolism is to produce RdRP (RNA dependent RNA Polymerase protein).
 Additionally let the ribosomes produce some proteins that diminish the cells immune mechanisms such that the cell doesn't ring the bells.
-Steps:<br>
+Steps:
-Release RNA -- let the host ribosomes translate two ORFs of the viral genome with frame-shifting---> two large proteins<br> --cleave--> pieces of proteins<br>
+1. Release RNA -- let the host ribosomes translate two ORFs of the viral genome with frame-shifting---> two large proteins
+2. --cleave--> pieces of proteins
---like magnets these pieces self arrange to structures-->
+3. --like magnets these pieces self arrange to structures-->
-* proteins providing the right setting for the phase 2 metabolism e.g. prevent the cells protection mechanisms working<br>
+   * proteins providing the right setting for the phase 2 metabolism e.g. prevent the cells protection mechanisms working
-* polymerase protein (protein capable of transcription of RNA to RNA) <br>
+   * polymerase protein (protein capable of transcription of RNA to RNA)

 #### Metabolism Phase 2: Replication
 The metabolism can produce new virions that are released from the cell.
 The properties and and the environment of the cell influence the properties of the virions produced.
 This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template mediated by the polymerase protein:<br>
-(+) RNA --transcription--> (-) RNA template<br>
+1. (+) RNA --transcription--> (-) RNA template
--- transcription--><br>
+2. (-) RNA template -- transcription-->
    *  pieces of subgenomic mRNAs which get translated to mostly structural proteins (N, S, M, E, [HE])
    *  (+) RNA genomes to get packed together with the N proteins to form the nucleocapsids of new virions and thus building up new virions.